Wine tasting natural wines is not very different from tasting conventional Pinot Noir.

 Do not for one second, confuse brute power with quality.

 The quality of the grapes at harvest, to a large extent, determines the quality of the wine more than any other factor.
-Being thin-skinned, the quality of Pinot Noir is more vulnerable to the effects of weather during the growing season, than almost all other grape varieties.
+Thin-skinned Pinot Noir is more vulnerable to the effects of weather during the growing season than almost all other grape varieties.
 It is also very sensitive to geography, geology, climate.
 The combination of these effects is often referred to as the grape’s terroir.

 More about this perhaps in another Blog.